 Currently, Section 12-65-02 does not differentiate clearly what North Dakota must do when it is the sending state and when it is the receiving state.
-Specifically, Subsection 1 of Section 12-65-02 has the existing statutory language that lays out what North Dakota must do to establish probable cause for the sending state when it is the receiving state, though it is not clearly designated as such.
-In addition, Section 12-65-02 does not include probable cause requirements for when North Dakota is the sending state.
+The newly created Subsection 1 includes existing statutory language that lays out what North Dakota must do to establish probable cause for the sending state when it is the receiving state.
+In addition, Subsection 2 of Section 12-65-02 provides language to help clarify probable cause requirements for when North Dakota is the sending state.